-How data presentation is helping health ministers in Central America target intervention programmes
+How data visualization is helping health ministers in Central America target intervention programmes

 The Institute of Nutrition of Central America and Panama (INCAP) was founded in 1949.
 Its mission is to support the Ministries of Health of the Central American isthmus states and the Dominica Republic in the areas of food and nutrition security,and ultimately help improve nutritional status through evidence based-interventions in each local population.
 INCAP’s headquarters are located in Guatemala City; however, it has offices in each of its member States: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Dominican Republic.